dotnet/docs-maui/docs/fundamentals/accessibility.md

 ```

 > [!WARNING]
-> On iOS, if you set the `IsInAccessibleTree` property on any control that has children the screen reader will be unable to reach the children.
+> On iOS, if the `IsInAccessibleTree` property is `true` on any control that has children the screen reader will be unable to reach the children.
 This is because iOS doesn't provide accessibility features that allow the navigation from a parent element into a child element.

 ### Name